Tinker Bell (film series): Scrapped first film

 The early draft for the first Tinker Bell film, alternatively titled Tinker Bell and the Ring of Belief in unreleased promotional material, designed Tinker Bell and her friends traveling to the mainland to restore children’s belief in fairies.
 In addition, the film would also show how Tinker Bell met Peter Pan and encountered a young girl from an orphanage in London.
 Captain Hook, the pirates, and the Lost Boys were also planned to be featured in the film as key factors.
 Trailers of the original film were included in several Disney DVD releases, with the initial release date being 2007.
-Due to budget constraints and the film being deemed “virtually unwatchable”, the script underwent many rewrites and 90% of the completed prototype film is scrapped.
+Due to budget constraints and the film being deemed "virtually unwatchable", the script underwent many rewrites and 90% of the completed prototype film is scrapped.
 The film ended up being delayed to 2008 with an entirely new storyline.

-Cancelled seventh film
+Tinker Academy

-In addition to Tinker Bell and the Legend of the NeverBeast, Disney also had plans for a seventh film.
-In 2015, The Hollywood Reporter stated that the seventh film was canceled due to story problems.
-The title of the film and the storyline were unknown.
-On June 28, 2018, The Walt Disney Company had officially closed the film series' production studio, DisneyToon Studios.
+Disney also had plans for a seventh film.
+The title of the film was Tinker Bell: Tinker Academy, and the story was to center around Tinker Bell going to the titular school and meeting a new group of fairies called City Tinkers, with the most prominent one being a fairy named Ember.
+In April 2014, The Hollywood Reporter stated that the film was canceled due to story problems.

-Cancelled eighth film
+Tink Meets Peter

 On August 28, 2022, Stephen Anderson stated on Twitter about working on an eighth Tinker Bell film in late 2014/early 2015.
 The working title of the film was “Tink Meets Peter”.
 It was intended to be the final installment in the Tinker Bell film series and a direct prequel to Walt Disney’s 1953 film, Peter Pan.
-The storyline would show how Peter came to Neverland, the genesis of Peter and Tink’s relationship, how Peter cut off Hook’s hand, etc. The film was under production during the time home video marketing was plummeting and DisneyToon Studios’ closure.
-All production on the seventh and eighth Tinker Bell films were eventually cancelled once DisneyToon Studios officially closed in June 2018.
+The storyline would show how Peter came to Neverland, the genesis of Peter and Tink’s relationship, how Peter cut off Hook’s hand, etc. The film was under production during the time home video marketing was plummeting and was cancelled after DisneyToon Studios’ closure on June 28, 2018.